Lymphedema

 What is lymphedema?

-When axillary lymph nodes are removed during breast surgery (with sentinel node biopsy or axillary dissection) or are treated with radiation therapy, some of the lymph vessels can become blocked.
+When axillary lymph nodes are removed during breast surgery (with sentinel node biopsy or axillary lymph node dissection) or are treated with radiation therapy, some of the lymph vessels can become blocked.
 This may prevent lymph fluid from leaving the tissue below the area where the lymph nodes were removed.

 Lymphedema occurs when lymph fluid builds up in your arm, causing it to swell (edema).
 Lymphedema can also occur in your hand, fingers, chest/breast or back.

 The swelling may be so slight it’s barely seen or felt.
 Or it may be so great your arm or other affected area grows very large.
-Having one arm larger than the other (or swelling in another area), even if the change is small, can be distressing.
+Having one arm larger than the other (or swelling in another area), even if the change is small, can be upsetting.

 In severe cases, lymphedema can cause pain and limit movement.